 I have seen how an emphasis on data can unite an organization and create a strong culture of improvement.
-But I have also seen it contribute to an under-current of fear and cynicism: Someone is always watching me.
+But I have also seen it contribute to an undercurrent of fear and cynicism: Someone is always watching me.
 The misuse of data can contribute to a leadership approach of “command and control” rather than one of “discover, innovate and spread.”
-Physicians, nurses and other health care professionals are being viewed less as knights to be empowered in their service of patients, and rather more as knaves not to be trusted, or pawns to be manipulated.
-An environment that increasingly approaches physicians as knaves, will likely promote more knave-like behavior.
+Physicians, nurses, and other health care professionals are being viewed less as knights to be empowered in their service of patients, and rather more as knaves not to be trusted, or pawns to be manipulated.
+An environment that increasingly approaches physicians as knaves will likely promote more knave-like behavior.

-If we can re-envision the work for which physicians have been trained, turning away from an production line mentality, where the doctor is a robotic worker on the line, who must be made to process through a series of drop-down boxes to record every element of care and justify every variation from routine, and instead develop a “solution shop” mentality, where the physician is supported with data, but not strangled by it, and where the physician can use that data, along with guidelines and professional recommendations, to craft a plan of management of the unique person in their care, I believe we will travel further down the road toward a stronger, more affordable health care system.
+If we can re-envision the work for which physicians have been trained, turning away from a production line mentality, where the doctor is a robotic worker on the line, who must be made to process through a series of drop-down boxes to record every element of care and justify every variation from routine, and instead develop a “solution shop” mentality, where the physician is supported with data, but not strangled by it, and where the physician can use that data, along with guidelines and professional recommendations, to craft a plan of management of the unique person in their care, I believe we will travel further down the road toward a stronger, more affordable health care system.

 Christine Sinsky is an internal medicine physician who blogs at Sinsky Healthcare Innovations.